TrenchBroom/TrenchBroom/app/resources/documentation/help/help.md

 TrenchBroom's documentation is contained in a single markdown file (index.md).
 This file is converted into HTML using [pandoc](http://www.pandoc.org) during the build process.
 The build process also converts our custom macros (see below) into javascript snippets that output some information into the help document.

-If you want to preview the generated HTML without doing a rebuild, you can just run pandoc like this:
+If you want to preview the generated HTML without doing a full build, you can just build the GenerateHelp target.
+Change into your build directory and run

-    pandoc -s --toc --toc-depth=2 --template template.html -o index.html index.md
+    cmake --build . --target GenerateHelp

+If you add new resources such as images to the help files, you have to refresh your cmake cache first by running

+    cmake ..

 ## Custom Macros

 We use two macros to output keyboard shortcuts and menu entries (with full paths) into the documentation.
 This is to avoid hard coding the defaults for these into the documentation, as they might change later on.
 However, it's not fully automated, as the keyboard shortcuts and menu structure must be available to the web browser when the help file is displayed.
 Both the shortcuts and the mnu structure are therefore stored in the file shortcuts.js, which can be generated from the Debug menu in a Debug build of TrenchBroom.
 So whenever a keyboard shortcut or the menu is changed in code, this file must be updated.

-The macros are used like so:
+The macros are used as follows.

-- **\#action('Controls/Map view/Duplicate and move objects up; Duplicate and move objects forward‘)** outputs a keyboard shortcut, the default of which is stored in the preferences under the given path.
+- Print a keyboard shortcut, the default of which is stored in the preferences under the given path:

+    \#action('Controls/Map view/Duplicate and move objects up; Duplicate and move objects forward‘)

-- **\#menu('Menu/Edit/Show All‘)** outputs a menu entry, the default of which is again stored under the given path in the preferences.
+- Print a menu entry, the default of which is again stored under the given path in the preferences:

+    \#menu('Menu/Edit/Show All‘)